Leo Varadkar: LGBT issues

 In a 2010 interview, Varadkar stated that while he did not consider homosexuality morally wrong, he opposed same-sex marriage, although he supported civil partnerships.
-However, following his public acknowledgement in January 2015 that he was a gay man, Varadkar began advocating for same-sex marriage during the national debate in the prelude to the 2015 referendum on same-sex marriage.
+However, following the public acknowledgement of his homosexuality in January 2015, he began advocating for same-sex marriage during the national debate in the prelude to the 2015 referendum on same-sex marriage.

-In 2022 Varadkar stated he was in support of the transgender community, and credited a gender recognition legislation brought into law during the Fine Gael/Labour government of 2011 to 2016 as a "huge step forward" in Ireland in terms of trans issues.
+In 2022 Varadkar stated that he was in support of the transgender community, and credited a gender recognition legislation brought into law during the Fine Gael/Labour government of 2011 to 2016 as a "huge step forward" in terms of Irish transgender issues.

 Abortion

 In 2010, Varadkar stated that he opposed abortion, that he was not in favour of introducing new legislation on abortion, and that he opposed abortion in cases of rape because he felt it would lead to "abortion on demand".
 However, by 2014, Varadkar had changed his position and began arguing in the Dáil in favour of abortion up to 12 weeks, and more if the mother's life was in danger.
-During the national debate that occurred before the referendum on abortion in 2018, Varadkar said that there had been a "fundamental shift" in his views on abortion over the years, and repudiated what he had said in 2010.
+During the national debate that occurred before the referendum on abortion in 2018, Varadkar said that there had been a "fundamental shift" in his views on abortion over the years, and repudiated his 2010 opposition to it.